Mass-feeding of jet-launching white dwarfs in grazing and common envelope evolution: Building a non-steady state accretion disk

 \section{Building a non-steady state accretion disk}

 The scenario I propose to allow WDs to launch jets during a GEE and early CEE involves a super-Eddington mass accretion rate onto an unsteady accretion disk at a radius of $R_d \simeq 1 R_\odot$.
 It is this accretion disk that launches the jets.
 The processes of building an accretion disk at a super-Eddington rate and the launching of a significant fraction of the inflowing gas are similar in some respects to the formation of an accretion disk at a tidal destruction event (e.g., \citealt{Qiaoetal2025}), where the accretion disk is also not in a steady state.
+Figure \ref{fig:figure} presents a cartoon of the proposed scenario.

 An accretion via a Roche lobe overflow before the onset of the CEE builds the accretion disk around the WD, like in the 3D simulation by \cite{JuarezGarciaetal2025} of pre-CEE mass transfer. \textit{When the WD enters the outskirts of the giant envelope, it already has an accretion disk}.
 When the WD enters the giant's envelope, the accretion rate increases significantly, and the mass in the accretion disk increases.
 This occurs in less than an orbital period, as the plunge-in phase is very rapid, occurring over weeks to months (e.g., \citealt{GlanzPerets2021a}).
 The accretion rate becomes super-Eddington, and the accretion disk launches jets that carry away a large fraction of the inflowing material.